orgmycology/astropy_report/sections/3_communication.md

 We wanted to get a better understanding of the way that people used Astropy's communication channels.
 To do this we asked both specific questions as well as open ended questions.
 Both are summarized here.

-## Facebook, Slack, Discourse Enagagement
+## Facebook, Slack, Discourse Engagement

 When we asked people directly if they were part of the Python Users's in Astronomy Facebook group, a group with 7,300 members.
 From our survey respondents, 57% were not members, 24% had used the group in the past year, and 19% had more than a year ago.